 My interests ranges from low-level programming and embedded systems to formal verification, (mathematical) logic, distributed systems, compilers and information theory.

-This blog is mainly about what I do outside my studies.
+This blog is mainly about what I do outside my studies or job.
 Here I mainly write about topics that I find interesting, things I’ve recently learned or cool ideas.

 The source code of this blog is open source and can be found on Github.
 If you have any suggestions or if you find any bugs you can report them at https://github.com/spodernet/spodernet.github.io/issues.
 Also keep in mind that english is not my native language.

 The content of this site and the source code used in it are public domain and follow the Unlicense.

 As far as operating systems goes, I have been a GNU/Linux user since 2009.
 I mainly use ArchLinux, but from time to time I like to use various BSDs or other linux distros.
 I like small and very simple tools without frills and distractions.

 For emails I use aerc, an email client written in go that aims to be efficient and extensible.
 Note that it is still a work in progress, so if you do decide to try it, expect some bugs.

 My dotfiles can be found here, they’re mostly stable except my vimrc, I’m addicted to tweaking it.